JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

 Additionally, full support for :ref:`man-complex-and-rational-numbers` is built on top of these primitive numeric types.
-All numeric types interoperate naturally without explicit casting, thanks to a flexible type promotion system.
+All numeric types interoperate naturally without explicit casting, thanks to a flexible, user-extensible :ref:`type promotion system <man-conversion-and-promotion>`.
-Moreover, this promotion system, detailed in :ref:`man-conversion-and-promotion`, is user-extensible, so user-defined numeric types can be made to interoperate just as naturally as built-in types.

 Integers
 --------